godly-devotion/coffee-ratio/README.md

 https://godly-devotion.github.io/coffee-ratio/

 Calculate amount of beans needed for home brewed coffee, even without a scale!
-Built with PWA support, it can work even without an internet connection.
+Built with PWA support, it works even without an internet connection.

+## Add to Home Screen

+### iOS

+Open Safari app and navigate to Coffee Ratio.
+From the website, tap the Share button, then tap "Add to Home Screen".

+### Android

+Open Chrome app and navigate to Coffee Ratio.
+From the website, tap the Chrome’s Settings menu found in the top-right corner (three vertical dots), then tap "Add to Home screen".

 ## For Developers

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ### Development server